-Any student who has a Statement of Special Education Need or EHCP which names the school will be admitted to Year 12 provided the student also meets the general and course specific requirements.
+Any student who has an EHCP EHCP which names the school will be admitted to Year 12 provided the student also meets the general and course specific requirements.

 With regard to external applications, when there are not enough places to meet all parental preferences, priority will be given in accordance with the categories below.
 These are the Oversubscription Criteria.